MetalHexx/TeensyROM-CLI/README.md

 [Chipsynth Pain Points Demo](https://youtu.be/n4f4rqjOvIc)

-[Plogue Forum Discussion on the issues](https://www.plogue.com/plgfrms/viewtopic.php?p=51755) --- Come support the thread and chime in if you'd like to see the integration improved!
+[Plogue Forum Discussion on the issues](https://www.plogue.com/plgfrms/viewtopic.php?p=51755) <-- Come support the thread and chime in if you'd like to see the integration improved!

+[TeensyROM Hardware ASID Player Documentation](https://github.com/SensoriumEmbedded/TeensyROM/blob/main/docs/ASID_Player.md) <-- Read more about the TeensyROM ASID functionality here!

 #### Solution
 This tool aims to fix 3/4 of the issues by creating a clone of all your Chipsynth presets with the following defaults: